SwingGuy1024/PIzzaOrders/README.md

 ## Testing
 The testing application properties specify a memory database, so changes get wiped out from test to test.
 This greatly facilitates testing.

+The Controller classes have public method which are called by the server, and package-level methods that are only for testing.
+All of these package methods are named `xxxXxxxTestOnly` to discourage their use even if somebody puts a class to the right package.

 -----